Guest Post by Willis Eschenbach

 But I was still interested in the math of it all.
 And I had my trusty Macintosh 512.
 And Jimmy Chan had an idea about how to improve the odds by changing his counting method.
 And so did some of Jimmy’s friends.
 And he had a guy who tested their new counting method for them, at some university, for five hundred bucks a run.

 So I told Jimmy I’d do the analysis for a hundred bucks a run.
 He and his friends were interested.
 I wrote a program for my Mac to play blackjack against itself.
 I wrote it in Basic, because that was what was easy.
 But it was sloooow.
 So I taught myself to program in C, and I rewrote the entire program in C. It was still too slow, so I translated the critical sections into assembly language.
 Finally, it was fast enough.
 I would set up a run during the day, programming in the details of however the person wanted to do the count.
 Then I’d start it when I went to bed, and in the morning the run would be done and I’d have made a hundred bucks.
-I figured that was really what my computer was for, to make me money while I slept.
+I figured that I’d finally achieved what my computer was really for, which was to make me money while I slept.

 The computer had to be fast because of the issue that is at the heart of this post.
 This is, how many hands of blackjack did the computer have to play against itself to find out if the new system beat the old system?